 Found yourself neglecting the old exfoliation routine of late?
-Don’t worry, you’re not alone – we all know it’s good for our skin, but most of us don’t know where to start.
+Don’t worry, you’re not alone – we all know it’s good for our skin, but many of us don’t know where to start.
 That’s why we’ve put you together this short and sweet how-to guide, so that your skin is soft for summer and ready to tan!

-But first, why is exfoliation a good thing, exactly?
-It’s a process that, according to skincare experts, is brilliant for clearing dry and dead skin, in the process increasing radiance, clarity and youthfulness.
+Exfoliation is brilliant for clearing dry and dead skin, in the process increasing radiance, clarity and youthfulness.
 It removes impurities, cleanses skin and creates a more even texture and complexion.

 Desquamation is the body's natural process of exfoliation, or in other words the shedding of dry, old, hardened skin cells to make way for new cells to come through.
 Often, our body needs a little extra help to keep the skin buff, polished and fresh.